wojtekmaj/react-datetime-picker/README.md

 DateTimePicker component passes all props to React-Calendar, with the exception of `className` (you can use `calendarClassName` for that instead).
 There are tons of customizations you can do!
 For more information, see [Calendar component props](https://github.com/wojtekmaj/react-calendar#props).

+### Clock

+DateTimePicker component passes all props to React-Clock, with the exception of `className` (you can use `clockClassName` for that instead).
+There are tons of customizations you can do!
+For more information, see [Clock component props](https://github.com/wojtekmaj/react-clock#props).

 ## License

 The MIT License.